 What is Malaysian Ginseng?

 Malaysian ginseng actually isn’t ginseng at all.
 It’s a term for Tonkgat Ali, which is a totally separate plant species from ginseng.
-The term “Malaysian Ginseng” comes from the fact that both plants are thought of as energy-boosters.
+The term “Malaysian Ginseng” arose from the fact that both plants are thought of as energy-boosters.

 What is Black Ginseng?